 Originally published on: April 6th, 2017.
-Last modified on June 29th, 2021
+Last modified on April 27th, 2023

 What Is Overflow Incontinence?

-What Causes Overflow Incontinence?
+What Causes Bladder Overflow Incontinence?

-As you are not able to empty completely, your bladder and its muscles can become gradually floppy.
-With larger amounts of urine being held in the bladder all the time urine will leak out when you don’t want it to and you may have a constant feeling of fullness.
+As you cannot empty your bladder completely, your bladder and its muscles can gradually become floppy.
+With larger amounts of urine being held in the bladder all the time, urine will leak out when you don’t want it to, and you may have a constant feeling of fullness.

-In some cases overflow can be due to an obstruction which is making it more difficult for you to empty your bladder.
+In some cases, overflow can be due to an obstruction which is making it more difficult for you to empty your bladder.
 This obstruction can be caused by an enlarged prostate in men, a kidney stone blocking the urethra, constipation, or stricture of the urethra in either men or women, which makes it difficult for urine to flow out of the bladder outlet.

-If you are concerned about your problem and it is starting to affect your day-to-day life make an appointment to see your doctor, continence nurse or specialist physiotherapist.
-A continence nurse and specialist physiotherapist are healthcare professionals who specialise in bladder and bowel problems.
+If you are concerned about your problem and it is starting to affect your day-to-day life, make an appointment to see your doctor, continence nurse or specialist physiotherapist.
+A continence nurse and specialist physiotherapist are healthcare professionals specialising in bladder and bowel problems.

 Managing Overflow Incontinence

-Whilst your problem is being investigated your bladder will still not be emptying properly and there is a risk that the residual urine which stays in the bladder will become infected, this could cause further complications and problems.
+Whilst your problem is being investigated, your bladder will still not be emptying properly, and there is a risk that the residual urine which stays in the bladder will become infected.
+This could cause further complications and problems.

-It is important that a way is found to empty the bladder and quite often this will mean using a catheter; classed as a type of management option.
+It is important that a way is found to empty the bladder, and quite often, this will mean using a catheter, classed as a type of management option.
 A catheter is a thin, flexible plastic tube that is passed into the bladder through the urethra so that the urine will drain away.

 Sometimes the catheter will be left in place so that the urine can be constantly drained into a collection bag which is worn on the leg.
 There are two kinds of indwelling catheter: urethral and suprapubic.
-A urethral catheter is inserted into the bladder through the urethra and a suprapubic catheter is inserted into the bladder through a hole in the abdomen, a few inches below the tummy button.
+A urethral catheter is inserted into the bladder through the urethra, and a suprapubic catheter is inserted into the bladder through a hole in the abdomen, a few inches below the tummy button.

-Another management option is called intermittent self catheterisation.
+Another management option is called intermittent self-catheterisation.
 You can be taught to perform intermittent catheterisation on yourself at an interval specified by your healthcare professional.
 Most people find that catheterising intermittently is not as difficult or as uncomfortable as they had first imagined.

 Normally, either form of catheterisation will only be needed until the cause of obstruction has been treated.